Russia cuts space funding as economic crisis bites

 Previous media reports have suggested the country could save more than $1 billion by abandoning plans to build a new launch vehicle from scratch.

-“Russia is a major space power and it must have its own space launch center,” Putin told the cosmodrome workers.
-“We will of course do this, we have ambitious plans.”
+“Russia is a major space power and it must have its own space launch centre,” Putin told the cosmodrome workers.
+“We will of course do this, we have ambitious plans.” ($1 = 52.9700 roubles) (Additional reporting by Gleb Stolyarov, Editing by Timothy Heritage)